 Gold mining is the most important division for Barrick Gold in terms of revenues and profits.
-In 2014, the company sold 6.3 million ounces of gold at an average realized price of $1,265 per ounce.
-It generated over $8.7 billion in revenues from the sale of gold, $1.2 billion from copper sales, and $271 million from other operations.
+In 2015, the company sold 6.08 million ounces of gold at an average realized price of $1,157 per ounce.
+It generated around $8 billion in revenues from the sale of gold and $1.03 billion from copper sales in 2015.

 Rising demand for gold from emerging economies

 Demand for gold is expected to be quite robust from major emerging economies.
 Rapidly growing middle class populations and rising incomes in these countries, particularly China and India -- the world's largest gold consumers -- are expected to result in a sustained jewelry and investment demand for gold.
-For example, private sector demand for gold in China is expected to rise from 1,132 tons in 2014 to at least 1,350 tons by 2017.
+The Chinese middle class population is expected to grow by over 60%, or 200 million, to 500 million in six years time.
+Private sector demand for gold in China is expected to rise from 1,132 tons in 2014, to at least 1,350 tons by 2017.